Oxtail Pot with Gnocchi and Broad Beans

 Allyson Gofton

-Back in fashion after some decades in the culinary wilderness, oxtail, with its gutsy flavour and gelatinous texture, makes a great cheap stew.
+Back in fashion after some decades in the culinary wilderness, oxtail, with its gutsy flavour is complemented perfectly with the seasoned broth and fresh mint.

 Rate this recipe